oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6322_size/110_mm_id_240_mm_od_50_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6322 Size 110 Mm Id 240 Mm Od 50 Mm Depth
+# Hardware Bearing 6300 Series 6322 Size 110 mm Id 240 mm Od 50 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base